Metrological detection of entanglement generated by non-Gaussian operations: Ideal detection of non-Gaussian entanglement

 \subsection{Comparison and resource evaluation}

-In order to decide which parameter-estimation strategy is best suited to detect entanglement we show in Figure \ref{F2} the evolution of maximum entanglement $E_{Q}$ versus amount of squeezing in dB for the above four joint parameter estimations in the case of in-phase and in-quadrature input squeezing.
-For in-phase input squeezing the maximum entanglement is obtained for $r_{A}=r_{B}$ (dashed line along the diagonal in Figures \ref{F3}a, \ref{F3a} and \ref{F3b}a).
-For in-quadrature input squeezing the maximum entanglement is obtained for $r_{A}=-r_{B}$ for phase-shift (dashed line along the diagonal in Figure \ref{F3a}), and for $r_{B}=\log{(1/(1+2\sinh{(r_{A})})^{1/2})}$ and $r_{B}=(-r_{A}+\log(1+e^{r_{A}}-e^{2r_{A}}))/2$ for displacement and shearing, respectively (dashed line below the diagonal in Figures \ref{F3}b and \ref{F3b}b).
+In order to decide which parameter-estimation strategy is best suited to detect entanglement we show in Figure \ref{F2} \MII{the evolution of the maximal value of $E_{Q}$ when optimizing input squeezing parameters $r_A$ and $r_B$ to follow the black dashed curves in Figures \ref{F3}, \ref{F3a}, and \ref{F3b} versus amount of squeezing in dB in Alice's mode in the case of in-phase and in-quadrature input squeezing.
+As discussed in Sections \ref{subsec:d}, \ref{subsec:ps} and \ref{subsec:sh}, for in-phase input squeezing the maximum of $E_Q$} is obtained for $r_{A}=r_{B}$ (dashed line along the diagonal in Figures \ref{F3}a, \ref{F3a} and \ref{F3b}a).
+For in-quadrature input squeezing the maximum is obtained for $r_{A}=-r_{B}$ for phase-shift (dashed line along the diagonal in Figure \ref{F3a}), and for $r_{B}=\log{(1/(1+2\sinh{(r_{A})})^{1/2})}$ and $r_{B}=(-r_{A}+\log(1+e^{r_{A}}-e^{2r_{A}}))/2$ for displacement and shearing, respectively (dashed line below the diagonal in Figures \ref{F3}b and \ref{F3b}b).
 Remarkably, for values of input squeezing lower than $\approx 5$ dB, the best strategy is to jointly estimate the displacement (solid, blue).
 For larger values of input squeezing, phase shift and shearing estimation offer a greater sensitivity to entanglement (green and orange, respectively).
 On the contrary, as we saw above the joint estimation of the squeezing parameter does not offer any information on the entanglement of this state (solid, gray).

 In terms of resources, displacement estimation is also advantageous.
 Both probability distributions and quadrature variances corresponding to Alice and Bob can be directly measured with homodyne detection.
 Likewise, shearing estimation can be performed with homodyne detection, but fourth-order moments of the distributions (kurtosis) are necessary, which implies in general larger data sets.
 In the case of phase estimation, photon-number variances are necessary, which implies adding complexity to the detection.